astOwOlfo/data_parallel_rl/README.md

 Recommended docker image: `volodimir1024/reward-hacking-cuda-128:v1.0`

-1. Install uv either by running `pip install uv` globally or following the instructions [here](https://docs.astral.sh/uv/getting-started/installation/):
+1. Install the uv python package manager either by running `pip install uv` globally or following the instructions [here](https://docs.astral.sh/uv/getting-started/installation/).
+Note that uv is already installed in the recommended docker image.

 2. Clone this repo: